mandros1/ip-detection-api/README.md

         npm run db:seed

-5. Now that we have our data inside our tables we can start the application by running
+5. Now that we have our data inside our tables we need to build app to transpile the typescript code

+        npm run build

+5. Finally start the application by running

         npm start